moevm/document_insight_system/tests/README.md

 pip install webdriver-manager (to avoid problem with binary.
 And you should have Firefox installed not in 'snap') webdriver-manager==4.0.1

-## Test for autorization:
+## Test for open statistic:
-class AuthTestSelenium(BasicSeleniumTest) with 3 tests
+class StatisticTestSelenium(BasicSeleniumTest) with 1 test

-Tests check: if page "/login" opens, if it doesn't take wrong login/password and takes correct.
+Test check: if page "/check_list" opens

 ## Run run_tests